AmirhoseinAskari/AmirhoseinAskari/README.md

 👋 Welcome to my GitHub!

-📬 Reach me at: theamiraskarii@gmail.com
+I’m an electronics engineer, embedded developer, and hardware designer who loves building things that matter. ⚙️🔧

+---

+---

+📬 Feel free to reach out: [theamiraskarii@gmail.com](mailto:theamiraskarii@gmail.com)

-Thanks for stopping by!
+Thanks for stopping by! 😊